jarekkupisz/cdsR/README.md

 stack might find it very useful.

 Why `cdsR`?
-As the package was created by me months before MS decided to rebrand Common Data Service and I just stayed with the old name.
+As the package was created by me months before MS decided to rebrand Common Data Service, I just stayed with the old name.
 What is more, Dataverse just has no sensible abbreviation which would work nicely with the package’s naming convention.